Quick Summary

 The Champaran Satyagraha, led by Mahatma Gandhi, was an act of civil resistance against the oppressive Indigo plantation practices in Bihar.

-The Peasant Satyagraha, led by Mahatma Gandhi, happened in Kheda, Gujarat, where farmers protested against oppressive taxation and revenue policies.
+The Peasant Satyagraha, led by Mahatma Gandhi, took place in Kheda, Gujarat.
+Farmers protested against oppressive taxation and revenue policies.

 The Rowlatt Satyagraha, a protest against the repressive Rowlatt Act that granted the colonial government powers to arrest and detain individuals without trial and to suppress political activities that were considered to be threatening to British rule, was particularly active in the northern region near Amritsar.